When I Stopped Loving You

 Chapter 1

-On the other end of the line, the man's tone spiked with excitement.
+On the other end of the line, the man's tone sharpened with excitement.
 "You mean it?"

 "Yes."

-A pause.
-Then his voice shifted, quieter.
+Then his voice shifted, quieter this time.
 "But what about your husband?
 Your daughter?
 You've always said you couldn't leave them.
 Three years, Alice.
 That's a long time.
-What happens to them when you're gone?"
+What happens to them while you're gone?"

-Alice didn't answer right away.
+Alice did not answer right away.
 Her gaze drifted across the room to the couple on the sofa, surrounded by a small crowd of admirers.

 Brandon Robinson stood there in a custom-tailored suit that fit him like a second skin.
 Sharp jawline.
 Deep-set eyes.
 A nose chiseled like marble.
-He looked like something you'd find in a museum, untouchable and cold.
+He looked like something displayed in a museum—untouchable, cold, and immaculate.

 "Stella, this is for you.
 Your birthday gift.
 Let me put it on you."